 Plea bargains run our criminal justice system.
 90% of cases are settled by way of plea deals.
 When you’re charged with a crime, your lawyer will negotiate a plea bargain.
-But is a plea bargain your only way out?

 A plea bargain is a pretrial settlement.